 Density estimations - iris

-This example illustrates the underlying principles of the fit of three different probabilistic PLSDA models: PLS-LDA, PLS-QDA and PLS-KDEDA (see functions plslda, plsqda, plskdeda).
+This example illustrates the principles underlying the fit of three different probabilistic PLSDA models: PLS-LDA, PLS-QDA and PLS-KDEDA (see functions plslda, plsqda, plskdeda).

 using Jchemo, JchemoData